 Antioxidants may even help us live longer.
 The theory is that if free radical damage causes aging, antioxidants in high enough quantities should be able to slow aging.
 According to one UCLA study, 300 milligrams of Vitamin C a day can add 6 years to a man’s life and one year to a woman’s life.

 Antioxidants are made naturally by your body but supplementation is needed from food or other sources .
 The highest concentrations of antioxidants are found in the most deeply or brightly colored fruits and vegetables such as spinach, red bell peppers, raspberries, carrots, apricots, pomegranates, and tomatoes.

+I hope I have helped you see clearly why antioxidants are good for you.
+They are important for all of us to strengthen and protect our immune systems and to help guard against disease.
 So now that you know what antioxidants are and how they can be beneficial to your health, you can feel extra good about chomping down some high antioxidant berries, pecans, or red kidney beans!

 Any information published on this website is not intended as a substitute for informed medical advice.
 You should definitely consult with a healthcare professional about any health concerns you may have.